ncee-dp-tech-sme/hexstrike-ai-docker/test/results/prompt test-suite.md

 * Purpose: execute all defensive/compliance tools on owned assets and produce **append-only**, crash-safe logs.
 * Workspace access: full filesystem access.
 * Operator profile: **Security researcher (expert)**; act accordingly.
-* Runtime facts: MCP server "hexstrike-ai" is enabled via ~/.codex/config.toml and exposed to this chat.
+* Runtime facts for ChatGPT Codex: MCP server "hexstrike-ai" is enabled via ~/.codex/config.toml and exposed to this chat.
 You DO have stdio MCP access.
 Do not claim tool unavailability.
 * Follow the SYSTEM PROMPT exactly as provided (unchanged).
 Stop any workspace inspection now.
-Do not read/list any file except appending to:
+Do not read/list any file except:
 - HEXSTRIKE_TEST_LOG.jsonl
 - HEXSTRIKE_TEST_LOG_HR.log
+* Only the user can modify the plan.

 ## TARGETS (authoritative)